basemdabbour/AS-GAME/README.md

 •	PlantUML – A DSL to draw UML diagrams :PlantUML Can be used to define UML diagrams of different kinds.
 For example we can define a sequence diagram as per the following DSL Demo example snippet:

 @startuml
 actor Customer1
-actor Customer2
+actor customer2
 database database
-Customer1 -> Supplier: Ask a refund
+Customer 1 -> Supplier : Request a refund
-Supplier -> database: Verify the data
+Supplier -> database: Verify data
+Supplier -> Customer1
-Supplier -> MyUser: Issue a refund
+Supplier -> Customer2
 @enduml

 From that code, we will get the following sequance diagram :